prog4biol/pfb2019/problemsets/Python_01_problemset.md

     - Store your name in a variable
     - Print the contents of this variable.

 2. Working with a text editor.
-Use nano to write a script.
+Use vi to write a script.
    - Make sure to include `#!/usr/bin/env python3` at the top!!
    - Add code to print out, your name